-The nation is currently gripped by the steamy goings-on in the TV reality show Love Island.
-But for those of us happily settled in long-term relationships or even recently coupled up, how do you keep the excitement going for longer than seven weeks in Majorca?
+This year saw the nation gripped by the steamy goings-on in the TV reality show Love Island but, for those of us happily settled in long-term relationships or even recently coupled up, how do you keep the excitement going for longer than seven weeks in Majorca?

 Assuming you want your relationship to be more of a marathon than a sprint, here are some tips you could try.

 It’s easy to let passion slide when you’re working hard to pay the bills and keep a roof over your head.
 In the early, heady stages of a relationship, everything is new and exciting.
 Each new thing you discover about your partner is a source of wonderment.
 He can dismantle a car engine!
 He can cook Eggs Benedict.
 He knows how to put a wet towel on a towel rail!

 Once, however, you’ve settled down into a routine and the novelty has worn off, those little things you found so wonderful might start to grate a bit.
 I once had a boyfriend who loved to take vintage cars apart and had a Mark II Jaguar carburettor as a doorstop in his bedroom.
 Trust me, these hurt when you stub your toe on them in the dark.

 So, how can you make passion last?